pranavdulepet/echelon-ai-workflow/README.md

     - `IntentPlan` (domain-level description of what to change).
     - Resolver (`resolver.py`) that maps the plan onto concrete table rows and IDs using SQLite.
     - UI that only ever sees the final JSON change-set and snapshots.
-  - This makes it easier to evolve the DB schema or the UI without having to retrain prompts.
+  - This makes it easier to evolve the DB schema or the UI without having to rewrite prompts.
 - **Intermediate intent model**:
   - The agent thinks in terms of forms, fields, options, and logic rules, not raw tables.
   - This reduces prompt complexity and allows the planning step to remain relatively stable even if the underlying DB schema is refactored or extended.